-Welcome to the Lynx UK Trust, a charitable organisation dedicated to reintroducing the lynx back into the ecosystem of the British Isles.
+Welcome to the Lynx UK Trust, a group of conservationists dedicated to reintroducing the lynx back into the ecosystem of the British Isles.

 Focused on hunting deer species and smaller prey such as rabbit and hare, the lynx is a legendarily elusive creature, known by ancient cultures around the world as a mysterious 'Keeper of Secrets' that rarely leaves the forest.